Transitioning Back to UST

 - VISION coordinates volunteer service immersion trips in the U.S. and abroad, and provides information to students interested in full time volunteer opportunities.
 Contact Campus Ministry for more information.
 651.962.6752

-- Center for Intercultural Learning and Community Engagement (CILCE) can connect you to volunteer opportunities around the Twin Cities.
+- The Office of Service Learning and Civic Engagement can connect you to volunteer opportunities around the Twin Cities.

 - Register for a class with a Service-Learning component.
 Many classes on campus incorporate service-learning as part of the course.
 Through service-learning, students work with different organizations and populations within the Twin Cities.